 Sword Art Online: Kirito and Asuna get together in the first volume/by episode 10 of the Anime and are married (due in part to the ease of marriage in an online game) in a few scenes and less than a day in universe.
 Chronologically they then adopt a daughter within two weeks and thus the majority of the series has them in a stable relationship with a budding family.
 Far from killing the ship, this simply shifts the focus to the relationships between them and Yui, along with the emotional impact of their various trials.

-Sailor Moon: Interestingly, Haruka and Michiru inverted the situation to their benefit compared to Mamoru/Usagi pairing above.
+Sailor Moon: Interestingly, Haruka and Michiru inverted the situation to their benefit compared to Mamoru/Usagi pairing.
 Despite being a creator-acknowledged Official Couple with a blatantly cutebutch/femme dynamic and no alternative ships in the fandom, their relationship was always selectively (albeit increasingly) explicit enough to keep the fans interested.

 This is averted in Eureka 7, where the UST between Renton and Eureka is supplemented by the Coralian sub-plot.
 The very next episode after they get together, the Coralian plot takes center stage.

-Successfully averted in Kare Kano.
+Averted in Kare Kano.
 At first it looks like most shoujos, with mildly Belligerent Sexual Tension (on Yukino's part, at least), some uncertainty whether Yukino and Arima will get together.
-This situation lasts for as late as... the second episode/volume (if memory recalls).
-And then things start getting interesting: the threats to their relationship are not random encounters with Romantic False Leads, but their own weaknesses and selfishness, and the focus is given more to the emotional maturing of the characters rather than the relationship itself.
+This situation lasts for as late as... the second episode/volume.
+Then things start getting interesting: the threats to their relationship are not random encounters with Romantic False Leads, but their own weaknesses and selfishness, and the focus is given more to the emotional maturing of the characters rather than the relationship itself.

 The Official Couple of CLANNAD hooks up at roughly the halfway point in the series.
 The rest of the show is pretty much about them starting a life together, with a heavy focus on the emotional interdependence of their relationship.
 The second half (aka "After Story") is also generally considered the superior part of the show.